raquo/Waypoint/README.md

 SplitRender's `collect` and `collectSignal` use Scala's [ClassTag](https://medium.com/@sinisalouc/overcoming-type-erasure-in-scala-8f2422070d20) to refine the general `Page` type into more specialized `UserPage`.
 You need to understand the limitations of ClassTag: it is only able to differentiate top level types, so in general your page types should not have type params, or if they do, you should know the limitations on matching those types with ClassTag.

 To make the best use of SplitRender, you should make a base `Page` trait and have each of your pages as a distinct subclass.
-Static pages that carry no arguments can be `object`s, you can use SplitRender's `collectStatic` method to match them, it uses basic equality instead of ClassTag.
+Static pages that carry no arguments can be `object`s, you can use SplitRender's `collectStatic` method to match them, it uses standard `==` value equality instead of `ClassTag`.

 As your application grows you will likely have more than one level to your Page hierarchy.
 For example, you could have: